 Follow all physician instructions carefully; this is essential for the success of your outcome.
 It is important that the surgical incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
 Personal and vocational activity needs to be restricted.
 Protective dressings and drains should not be removed unless instructed by your plastic surgeon.
-After an otoplasty, there will be a need to monitor dressings and appliances.
 Successful post-operative function depends on both surgery and subsequent care.
 Physical activity that increases your pulse or heart rate may cause bruising, swelling, fluid accumulation and the need for return to surgery.
 It is important that you participate in follow-up care, return for aftercare, and promote your recovery after surgery.
-Patients should follow all instructions.